Virunnu: Release

 The film was originally scheduled for release on 23 August 2024, but was delayed.
 It subsequently released theatrically on 29 August 2024.
-It was released in OTT via Simplysouth (Tamil version) and Amazon Prime (Malayalam version).
+It was released in OTT via Amazon Prime and Simply South (Tamil version).

 Reception

 Virunnu received generally negative reviews by critics.
 Abishek Balaji of Cinema Express rated the film two out of five stars and wrote that "Arjun has a solid screen presence, and there are some gripping scenes.
 But the overdose of background music and quick cutaways gets exhausting".
 Harshini SV of The Times of India rated the film one-and-a-half out of five stars and wrote that "Unlike the usual pattern in Tamil cinema, Virundhu offers multiple twists and a cleverly designed climax, keeping you hooked throughout the second half.
 The actual surprises, including the story of a cult group, catch you off-guard.
 Their motives and routines are also interestingly captured and it’s here you get a glimpse of what the film could’ve been with a better-written screenplay".